Classic Car Buyers Guide

 - I want to restore the car but leave the bodywork to an expert.

 The above questions and statements should start to shed some light onto the practicalities of restoring, owning and running a classic car.
-There is a big difference between a sports car and a family car.
+For example, there is a big difference between a sports car and a family car.
 Knowing the likely use of your car will impact what you ultimately select, and is therefore of great importance.
 Understanding these practicalities reveal further considerations such as:

-- Where will you store your classic car while restoring or when it's roadworthy?
+- Where will you drive your classic car while restoring it, or wait until it's roadworthy?

-- Do you have off road parking or a roofed garage or shed?
+- Do you have off road parking, a roofed garage or a shed?